tolauwae/phd-thesis/src/oop/oop.typ

 //
 //// todo conclude

-Given the proofs of completeness and soundness, we can conclude that the out-of-place debugger is correct. // under certain assumptions.
+Given the proofs of completeness and soundness, we can conclude that the operations of the out-of-place debugger do not interfere with the underlying language semantics.
 It is important to acknowledge again, that the correctness of the debugger is based on the following assumptions; the underlying language semantics is sound, the control flow of the program is only influenced by the order of events and not their concrete timing, and events can arrive at any time under the given partial order of events.

 == Implementation<oop:implementation>